adamlash/magento-aks/README.md

-# Deploying Magento on Microsoft Azure Kubernetes Service (AKS)
+# Deploying Magento on Azure Kubernetes Service (AKS)

 Repository demonstrating a Magento deployment to an Azure Kubernetes Service cluster.